UAFCSC/blue_snow/README.md

 # blue_snow
-Automated Linux scripts for securing boxes.
+Automated Linux and Windows scripts for securing boxes.